Ease financial stress with these debt consolidation tools

 For example, say you bought a home for $200,000, made a down payment of $20,000 and borrowed $180,000.
 Five years down the road, you’ve paid $13,000 of your mortgage off, you still owe $167,000, and your home’s value has increased to $220,000.
 To determine your equity, you take what your home’s current value is ($220,000) and subtract the amount that’s still owed ($167,000) – in this case, your home equity would be $53,000.

-You can tap into that equity and use the funds to consolidate your debt through a cash-out refinance, a home equity line of credit (HELOC) or a reverse mortgage.
+You could tap into that equity and use the funds to consolidate your debt through a cash-out refinance, a home equity line of credit (HELOC), closed-end second mortgage or a reverse mortgage.

-A HELOC is a revolving line of credit that you can draw from as needed, similar to a credit card.
-The credit limit is based on your home equity, and you can withdraw funds during the initial draw period, typically up to 10 years.
+A HELOC is a revolving line of credit that you could draw from as needed, similar to a credit card.
+The credit limit is based on your home equity, and you could withdraw funds during the initial draw period, typically up to 10 years.

-This option can be beneficial if you can secure a lower interest rate on the new mortgage, potentially reducing your overall borrowing costs.
+This option could be beneficial if you could secure a lower interest rate on the new mortgage, potentially reducing your overall borrowing costs.
 However, you must maintain a minimum of 20% equity in your home after the refinance.

 Using a cash-out refinance to help with your debt brings with it many of the benefits of refinancing: new interest rate, the ability to change your loan term and much more.
 It's simple, too.
 Use a cash-out refinance to take the equity of your home and apply it to debts with higher interest charges, from medical debt to credit cards to private student loans.